MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Discussion

 \section{Discussion}

-In this work, we introduced MARS, a framework that uses self-play in a diverse suite of cooperative and competitive games to cultivate multi-agent capabilities in LLMs.
-Our findings demonstrate that skills honed in this curriculum directly transfer to and enhance performance in multi-agent systems, establishing self-play as a scalable, autonomous paradigm for training LLM agents.
+In this work, we introduced MARSHAL, a framework utilizing self-play in a diverse range of cooperative and competitive strategic games to cultivate multi-agent reasoning capabilities in LLMs.
+Our findings demonstrate that skills honed in strategic games directly translate to enhanced performance in general multi-agent systems, establishing self-play as a scalable paradigm for training LLM agents.

-Despite its promising results, MARS has several limitations that present avenues for future work.
-First, our current study is confined to two-player games with relatively constrained action spaces.
-Scaling this approach to more complex, N-player environments will pose significant challenges in credit assignment and strategic modeling.
-Moreover, while we demonstrate the transferability of learning in strategic games, a particularly compelling direction is the development of more complex "social sandboxes" beyond classic games, designed to train agents in more practical domains like software engineering or scientific discovery.
+Despite these promising results, limitations remain.
+First, our study utilizes two-player games as efficient "prototypes" to cultivate foundational skills. \rebuttal{While we demonstrate that these constrained settings are sufficient for strong generalization to standard reasoning tasks, scaling to larger $N$-player environments introduces significantly greater challenges regarding non-stationarity, population diversity, and credit assignment that warrant dedicated future investigation.} Additionally, moving beyond classic games to complex "social sandboxes" (e.g., simulated software engineering, collaborative research) represents a compelling direction for training agents in more practical domains.

-Ultimately, our work provides strong evidence that the principles of self-play are a powerful engine for progress, paving the way for the next generation of sophisticated, socially intelligent agents.
+Ultimately, our work provides strong evidence that the principles of self-play are a powerful engine for progress, paving the way for the next generation of sophisticated LLM agents.